Effexor Side Effects

 Nausea, Sexual Dysfunction and Other Common Side Effects

 Nearly one-third of patients taking Effexor XR in clinical trials developed nausea, the most common side effect of the medication.
-Other frequently reported side effects included sleepiness and dry mouth, which occurred in approximately 15 percent of patients.
-About one in 10 patients developed anorexia while taking venlafaxine.
+Other frequently reported side effects included sleepiness and dry mouth, which occurred in approximately 15% of patients.
+About 1 in 10 patients developed anorexia while taking venlafaxine.

 - Frequent yawning